Ah Toy Garden

-Ah Toy Garden is a garden located within Payette National Forest.
+Ah Toy Garden is a garden located within Payette National Forest in Warren, Idaho, United States.
 The garden was established by the Chinese American community in order to grow fruits and vegetables to maintain a traditional Chinese diet while Chinese immigrant laborers worked in the mines.
 There are three other Chinese-American gardens in the Warren Mining District.

 The garden was listed in the National Register of Historic Places on June 27, 1990.